SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 > [!NOTE]
 > This is an implementation detail; as a regular scripter, you may ignore this!
 >
-> The closure you return needs to be callable (meaning it can be called without erroring).
-This means the closure needs to have properly set capabilities and identity and a proper environment with the script global!
->
-> For the environment, make a new table having __index set to the table L->global->mainthread->gt, and for the script global, just push the script instance and set it on the table.
->
-> For capabilities, make sure to check if the script/module is a RobloxScript, and set identity and capabilities accordingly.
->
 > This function should throw an **error** if the script has no bytecode.
 > We encourage this behavior, as it's easier for people to pcall, rather than each executor having its own output.